mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

 - If you need to perform operations that require a different view, first issue a `toggle_editor` call to switch to the correct view, then issue the operations in a subsequent response.
-- `toggle_editor` and `switch_screen` must each be issued **ALONE** — never
+- `toggle_editor`, `switch_screen`, and `create_screen` must each be issued
-  combine them with other tool calls in the same response.
-After the toggle/switch is confirmed, continue issuing the operations that require the new view or screen context.
+  **ALONE** — never combine them with other tool calls in the same response.
+  After the toggle/switch/creation is confirmed, continue issuing the operations that require the new view or screen context.
 - When a user's request involves both Designer and Blocks work (e.g., "add a button that shows a notification when clicked"), complete the full request across views without stopping to ask: issue Designer ops first,